Kangaroo Dog c 1853

 Kangaroo Dogs (Modern painting)

-In England in 1864, the then Prince of Wales exhibited a 'Kangaroo Hound' at the 2nd International Show, London.
-At that time, the dog was registered in the 1st Kennel Club Stud Book as a 'Foreign Hound'.
+In England in 1873, King Edward VII, who as that time the Prince of Wales, became patron of the Kennel Club.
+He exhibited a 'Kangaroo Hound' at the 2nd International Show, London in May 1864.
+Consequently, the dog was registered in the 1st Kennel Club Stud Book in the 'Foreign Hound' section.

 The following description was written:

 "Height 28 inches, Weight 65 - 80 pounds, Colour black, black-and-tan, tan-and-white, brindle and pied.
 Coat short and harsh.
 Body well-muscled, tucked-up and roomy; tail long and low".

 Also, in 1864 at the first Dog Show held on the Australian mainland, 5 Kangaroo Dogs (Rough) and 13 Kangaroo Dogs (Smooth) were entered.
 It was recorded they had 'strong limbs and chests with an evident capacity for speed and endurance'.
 By then, these dogs were clearly had established type.
 The following year, in 1865, 8 Rough and 15 Smooth were shown.
 However it was reported that the Roughs were so poor that the first prize winner was the only one awarded any prize.